m4ttm/kvm-switch-patch/README.md

 # KVM Switch Patch

 ## Overview
 My KVM switch didn't work properly with a ThinkPad dock as it does not spoof EDIDs.
 The display works through the switch when the machine is booted, but once switched it cannot be switched back.
-This patch works around this issue wehn using a monitor with multiple inputs.
+This patch works around this issue when using a monitor with multiple inputs.
 If the switch is triggered, USB devices are disconnected.
 When this occurs, the patch switches off the display temporarily which causes the monitor to switch inputs.

 ## Setup